 Notice the tactics of the evil spirit.
-First, he suggests to the couple that God has withheld something from them – something that would be good for them, and to which they are entitled.
-This is a lie – because God has made them in His very image and likeness with the twelve capacities mentioned before.
+First, he suggests to the couple that God has withheld something from them—something that would be good for them, and to which they are entitled.
+This is a lie, because God has made them in His very image and likeness with the twelve capacities.
 In addition to this, He has satisfied their desires for everything.

 The fall of man is a direct result of the sin of the original couple.
-The sin of the couple was to grow envious of their Creator – to resent their subordination to Him – and reject the need to depend on Him and give praise to Him – and so they entered – through the suggestion of the evil spirit – into the world of darkness – through a gateway of envy, presumption, anger, and resentment.
-They refused to give praise to the Sacred One – so that they might have His authority and praiseworthiness for themselves.
+The sin of the couple was to grow envious of their Creator, to resent their subordination to Him, and to reject the need to depend on Him and give praise to Him.
+So they entered, through the suggestion of the evil spirit, into the world of darkness through a gateway of envy, presumption, anger, and resentment.
+They refused to give praise to the Sacred One, so that they might have His authority and praiseworthiness for themselves.

 A closer look at our first parents and the evil spirit

 Is it conceivable that the first human beings (living perhaps 200 thousand years ago) could have had a special awareness of the beauty, lovability, and sacredness of the transcendent and could have wanted this for themselves, to prioritize themselves above the Sacred One, and to be envious of and resent the Sacred One?
 Could primitive human beings (veritable cave dwellers) have felt something like this?
 If they had the 12 capacities—even in a completely undeveloped state—then they could have acted against their conscience and their awareness of the Sacred “Wholly Other.”